cfoh/iot/running_qemu.md

 4. You can set a new name for the VM if you want.
 5. Click **Finish** to complete the VM creation.

 Your new VM will now appear in the list in `virt-manager`.

-## Launch the new VM to allow access to the XM1000 mote
-### Step 1:
-In virt-manager application you should be able to see the list of VMs that exist.
-Launch the VM you created, by rick click **RUN**.
+You may now launch ContikiOS from `virt-manager`.

-### Step 2:
+### Step 7: Capture XM1000
-You should be able to **Redirect USB device** by clicking the **Virtual Machine** tab and selecting the XM1000 mote.